mwat56/Nele/README.md

 	lang = de

 	# The host's IP number to listen at.
+	# An empty value means: listen on all interfaces.
 	listen = 127.0.0.1

 	# Whether or not log a stack trace for recovered runtime errors.